 - Air Change Rate: The ACH is an indication of how many times the air purifiers filter the room in an hour.
 The higher the value better is the quality of indoor air.

 - CADR (Clean Air Delivery Rate): CADR is an indication of purified air delivered by an air purifier at its maximum settings.
-A higher CADR value is one of the main parameters while choosing the best air purifier for gyms.
+A higher CADR value is one of the main parameters when choosing the best air purifier for home/commercial gym.
 A higher CADR is a reflection of the efficiency of an air purifier.

 - Customer Service and Warranty: Last but not the least, check for customer service and warranty.
-Buy an air purifier for gyms with sound replacement and warranty policy.
+Buy the best air purifier for home gym with sound replacement and warranty policy.